I understand the author’s journey, because I live it.

 - MONEY – that is, how to realistically support yourself until such a time when your creative work securely supports you (check out how many famous actors appear on TV commercials to help you estimate how long that might be).

-And, while I deploy my strategy and marketing and content skills on a larger scale for businesses, I am first and foremost a creator, engaged in some of the same daily, writerly struggles as you are, so the writer’s journey to author is closest to my heart.
+And, while I also deploy my strategy and marketing and content skills on a larger scale for businesses, I am first and foremost a creator, engaged in the same daily, writerly struggles as you are, so the writer’s journey to author is closest to my heart.

 In the blog and elsewhere on this site, you’ll find advice and tips and resources to help you build and/or strengthen your foundations.